rrodolfos/prestashop-nginx-scalable-vagrant-ansible/README.md

 ```
   $ vagrant destroy
 ```

 ## Notes
   - Be sure the VM has the package ```acl``` is installed (Ansible should do it for you ;-)
   - To change paths, user names, passwords and prestashop installation values check:
     ```prestashop-nginx-scalable-vagrant-ansible/provisioning/vars/main.yml```
   - When use `$ vagrant ssh`.
-It sholud have a vm name.
+It sholud have a VM name.
 Eg:

     ```
     $ vagrant ssh shop